Dan050ni/READIFY/README.md

 ###

-<p align="left">This website was created by Daniel Muñoz, Brandon Yesid, and Daniel Bernal.</p>
+<p align="left">This website was created by Daniel Muñoz, Jose Daniel, Brandon Yesid, and Daniel Bernal.</p>

 ###